The most remarkable tiny airports in the world

 Lord Howe Island Airport, New South Wales, Australia

-Covering a vast territory with many isolated regional communities, Australia has plenty of tiny airports.
-One beautiful destination that can only be reached by plane (or private yacht) is Lord Howe Island, a volcanic, crescent-shaped island off the New South Wales coast.
-Home to around 300 people, the UNESCO World Heritage-listed island only allows 400 tourists a year.
-They touch down at an airstrip (with a compact but pleasant passenger terminal) on the east coast from Brisbane, Sydney, Port Macquarie and Newcastle.
+Covering a vast territory with many isolated regional communities, Australia has plenty of small airports.
+One particularly scenic destination that can only be reached by plane (or private yacht) is Lord Howe Island, a volcanic, crescent-shaped island in the Tasman Sea.

 Lord Howe Island Airport, New South Wales, Australia